Westminster Employment Forum

 Format: DOWNLOADABLE PDF

-Delegates are also expected to consider the role of trade unions and dedicated equalities representatives in the workplace, as well as coordination between employers, worker representatives, the education sector and local authorities to create broader strategies for fostering diverse talent pipelines, improving access to education and training, and reducing systemic barriers to career advancement.
+Delegates were also expected to consider the role of trade unions and dedicated equalities representatives in the workplace, as well as coordination between employers, worker representatives, the education sector and local authorities to create broader strategies for fostering diverse talent pipelines, improving access to education and training, and reducing systemic barriers to career advancement.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • Draft Equality (Race and Disability) Bill: assessing key provisions - extension of pay gap reporting - strengthening legal duties of employers - priorities for implementation